k1LoW/runn/README.md

             application/json:             # Content-Type specification.
 In this case, it is "Content-Type: application/json"
               username: alice
               password: passw0rd
+          trace: false                    # add `X-Runn-Trace` header to HTTP request for tracing
     test: |                               # test for current step current.res.status == 201
 ```